Avinashpathapati/Segregation_c30/README.md

 ## Running this software
 ### Preparations
 Please create a virtual environment in which python version 3.7.4 is used.
 Once that environment is active, clone this repository and navigate to `Segregation_c30/`.
-Now run the following command:
+Now run the following commands:
 ```
+git checkout development
 pip install -r requirements.txt
 ```
 ### Start it